xray-imaging/globus/readme.txt

         - Authenticate with Globus
         - Create a folder on a Globus server
         - Share the Globus server folder with a user
-        - Send to the user an email with a link to the shared folder
+        - Send to the user an email with a link to the shared folder and experiment information

 Installation: